 Found in The Fit Plus (as well as red meat), beta alanine fits the bill if you’re looking to boost your high-intensity muscle performance, and improve your recovery time.
+It’s also the ingredient that’s responsible for some people experiencing the subtle harmless tingling sensation associated with pre-workouts, which wears off in around half an hour or so.
 It’s one of the most widely used and popular supplements around for people who workout and exercise.
 Read on to find out why.

 Beta alanine has been used in pre-workout energy drinks for years, but few people know what it is.
 Technically, beta alanine is a non-essential beta-amino acid.
 Research has shown it can help improve maximal power output and high intensity exercise performance, which has led it to be considered to be one of the most consistently effective supplements around.